Enable & Log in with the Windows Admin Account if You Can’t Log on to Your Computer

 How to Enable & Log in with the Built in Windows Admin Account if You Can't Log on to Your Computer

-On a side note, Windows comes preconfigured with an administrator account that is named Administrator, but it is disabled by default.
-If you want to use this account on your computer even when you are not having issues, you can enable it via the command line when run as administrator.
+On a side note, Windows comes preconfigured with an administrator account that is simply named Administrator, but it is disabled by default for security purposes.
+If you want to use this account on your computer even when you are not having issues, you can easily enable it via the command line when run as an administrator.

-The first step in enabling the built in Windows admin account so you can use it to log into your computer requires you to hold down the Shift key on your keyboard while clicking on Restart from the power options at the lower right corner of the login screen.
+If you actually have access to the login screen and your mouse works, the first step in enabling the built-in Windows admin account is much easier.
+It simply requires you to hold down the Shift key on your keyboard while clicking on the Restart option from the power menu at the lower right corner of the login screen.

 Windows power options

-This will boot Windows into the recovery options interface that has a variety of tools you can use to try and repair your computer if it is not starting properly or having other issues.
+Using the Shift key method will instantly boot Windows directly into the recovery options interface.
+This blue menu has a wide variety of tools you can use to try and repair your computer if it is not starting properly or having other issues.
+On this very first screen, you will need to click on the Troubleshoot option to proceed.

 Windows recovery options

-Once you are at the command line, you will need to find out which drive letter is being used for Windows.
-By default, Windows will use the drive letter X at the prompt but for most systems, Windows uses the letter C for the Windows drive.
-But if you try to run the required commands using the drive letter C, they may not work if Windows is using a different letter.
+Once you are at the command line, you will need to find out exactly which drive letter is being used for your Windows installation.
+By default, Windows WinRE will use the temporary drive letter X at the prompt, but for most live systems, Windows uses the letter C for the main drive.
+If you blindly try to run the required commands using the drive letter C, they may fail if Windows is currently assigned to a different letter in the recovery environment.

-You may see a lot of volumes so you will need to know which one is for Windows.
-It may have a volume label but if not, you can also look at the Size column and find the one that matches the size of your Windows drive.
+Once the prompt changes to say DISKPART>, you can type list volume and hit enter to show exactly what letters are currently assigned to what partitions and drives.
+You may see a lot of volumes, so you will need to know which one is specifically for Windows.
+It may have a volume label, but if not, you can also look at the Size column and find the one that matches the gigabyte size of your primary Windows drive.

 Diskpart command list volume

-Once you have the correct drive letter, you will need to type the following commands but replace the letter C with the letter of your Windows drive if needed.
-Be sure to press enter after typing in each command.
+Once you have identified the correct drive letter (we will use C: for this example), you will need to type the following exact commands.
+Be sure to replace the letter C with the letter of your Windows drive if needed, and confidently press enter after typing in each command.

 move c:\windows\system32\utilman.exe c:\